 I’m a singer-songwriter.
-I grew up in the Midwest, and now I live in Nashville, TN.
+I grew up in the Midwest, and currently live in Bloomington, IL.
 Here’s my story-

 I love music, but there was one song I really didn’t care for as a kid – “I Like to Take My Time” by Mr. Rogers (yes, the one from the “Neighborhood”).
 Nothing against Mr. Rogers.
 Actually, I thought he was great.
 He even taught me how to snap.
 However, my brother used that song to tease me (bound to happen when you grow up with 6 siblings).
 He’d sing it if I was taking a little longer to get something done.
 I didn’t enjoy it.
 My mom would remind me that the song says “I like to take my time…to do it right”, but that didn’t matter much at the time.